wshanshan/wshanshan.github.io/_posts/2017-08-01-Chicago-Daycare.markdown

 ---
-title:  "Why can't I find a daycare"
+title:  "Visualization of Chicago Daycare Locations"
-categories: DataDoesNotLie
+categories: Data Visualization
-tags: Python map geopandas Chicago daycare openData
+tags: Geopandas OpenData
 excerpt: Data visualization and location analysis of Chicago daycares.
 Data from Illinois DCFS, Chicago Data Portal, Google Geocoding and US Census.
 toc: true
 ---

-When I started to look for a daycare, I thought it would be a piece of cake.
+When I started to look for a daycare in Chicago around 2016 , I thought it would be a piece of cake (how naive!).
 After all, I live in a neighborhood full of young families - Lake View, Chicago.
 It is [2nd in population](https://gist.github.com/wshanshan/e150855f7b09bebc9b1064e30e55a071) among Chicago's 77 communities.
+I just have one 'simple' request: within walking distance.

-I didn't ask much about daycares (I thought...).
-Besides the basics, I only have one simple wish: walking distance to home.
 But after months of searching, I couldn't find any available spot.
-I finally gave up but couldn't stop wondering: Is it only my bad luck or does everyone have the same problem?
+I finally gave up but couldn't stop wondering: Is it only my bad luck or does everyone else have the same problem?
+Why?

-So I went to the [government website](https://sunshine.dcfs.illinois.gov/Content/Licensing/Daycare/ProviderLookup.aspx), downloaded the data of all the licensed daycare providers, queried their geolocations from Google Geocoding API, and put them on a map.
-The findings are interesting.
+I downloaded data from [daycare license authority, DCFS](https://sunshine.dcfs.illinois.gov/Content/Licensing/Daycare/ProviderLookup.aspx) and queried the geolocations of all the licensed daycare providers using Google Geocoding API.
+The plots are interesting.

 ## Basics of Chicago Daycares

-Chicago has a lot of daycares ~ 2500.
+Chicago has ~ 2500 licensed daycares.
 It's 25% of Illnois's total counts.
 Considering Chicago has 21% of state population (2.705 million in 12.8 million, 2016 US Census estimates), it's reasonable.

 {% include figure image_path="/assets/images/chicagoDaycares/pie_countsByType.png" alt="Illinois childcare counts by type" %}{: .align-right}
 {% include figure image_path="/assets/images/chicagoDaycares/pie_capacityByType.png" alt="Illinois childcare capacity by type" %}{: .align-right}

 There are three types of licensed childcare providers: *daycare centers*, *home daycares*, and *group home daycares*. *Home daycares* and *group daycares* are usually small operations at someone's home.
 Limited by their [licenses](http://ccrs.illinois.edu/providers/licensing.html), they can care for up to 8 to 16 kids. *Daycare centers* are much bigger.
 The average capacity is around ~ 70.
 Some large ones have capacity greater than 300.

-Most of the childcare providers in Illinois are either home daycares or group home daycares (~71%).
+~71% childcare providers in Illinois are either home daycares or group home daycares.
 Nevertheless, daycare centers provide ~74% of total capacity.

 ## Location, Location, Location